 Emphasis is placed on students' production of portfolio-quality pieces.
 Focuses on the preparation for entry into the job market.
+Pre-requisites: None

 DFTG 2600 - Drafting Technology Practicum/Internship 6

 Provides an approved industry-like setting where the student develops and sharpens skills.
 Emphasis is placed on production standards achievement and quality control.